Improper coloring of graphs on surfaces: Graphs on Surfaces

 We now prove that Theorems~\ref{thm:000k} and~\ref{thm:22k} are best possible, up to the multiplicative constant 9.
 More precisely, we will show that $9g-4$ cannot be replaced by a sublinear function of $g$ in Theorems~\ref{thm:000k} and~\ref{thm:22k}.

 Given a graph $H$ and an integer $k$, we construct the graph $S(H,k)$ as follows.
 We start with a copy of $H$, which we call the \emph{basic copy} of $H$.
-For each vertex $v$ in the basic copy, we add all possible edges between $v$ and $k$ new pairwise disjoint copies of $H$.
-Observe that if $H$ has $n$ vertices and $m$ edges, then $S(H,k)$ has $n+kn^2$ vertices and $m+kn(n+m)$ edges.
+For each vertex $v$ in the basic copy, we add $k$ new pairwise disjoint copies of $H$, and add all possible edges between $v$ and these $k$ copies of $H$.

 Consider the graph $G_1=S(K_4,k+1)$, for some integer $k$.
-Note that $G_1$ has at most $40k+46$ edges, and hence $G_1$ has Euler genus at most $40k+48$.
+Note that the blocks of $G_1$ consist of one copy of $K_4$ and $4(k+1)$ copies of $K_5$.
+Since the Euler genus of a graph is the sum of the Euler genera of its blocks (see for instance Theorem 4.4.3 in~\cite{MoTh}), $G_1$ has Euler genus $4(k+1)$.

 Assume for the sake of contradiction that $G_1$ has a $(0,0,0,k)$-coloring, say with colors $1,2,3,4$, where the fourth color induces a graph with maximum degree at most $k$.
 Since colors $1,2,3$ induce stable sets, at least one of the vertices of the basic copy of $K_4$, call it $v$, is colored 4.
 Since $v$ has at most $k$ neighbors colored 4, at least one of the copies of $K_4$ joined to $v$ has no vertex colored 4, and hence is properly colored with $1,2,3$, which is a contradiction.
-It follows that $G_1$ is a graph of Euler genus $g$ with no $(0,0,0,\lceil \tfrac{g-48}{40}\rceil)$-coloring (and such a graph can be constructed for infinitely many values of $g$).
+It follows that $G_1$ is a graph of Euler genus $g$ with no $(0,0,0,\tfrac{g}{4}-1)$-coloring (and such a graph can be constructed for infinitely many values of $g$).

 We now consider $G_2=S(K_7,k+1)$, for some integer $k$.
-The graph $G_2$ has at most $196k+217$ edges, and therefore Euler genus at most $196k+219$.
-If $G_2$ admits some $(2,2,k)$-coloring with colors $1,2,3$, where colors $1,2$ induce a graph with maximum degree 2 and color 3 induces a graph with maximum degree $k$, then some vertex $v$ of the basic copy of $K_7$ in $G_2$ has color $k$.
+The blocks of the graph $G_2$ consist of one copy of $K_7$ (of Euler genus 2) and $7(k+1)$ copies of $K_8$ (each of Euler genus 4).
+Therefore, $G_2$ has Euler genus $28k+30$.
+If $G_2$ admits some $(2,2,k)$-coloring with colors $1,2,3$, where colors $1,2$ induce a graph with maximum degree 2 and color 3 induces a graph with maximum degree $k$, then some vertex $v$ of the basic copy of $K_7$ in $G_2$ has color $3$.
 As before, $v$ has to be joined to a copy of $K_7$ in which all the vertices have color 1 or 2, which is a contradiction.
-Therefore, we found, for infinitely many values of $g$, a graph with Euler genus $g$ with no $(2,2,\lceil \tfrac{g-219}{196}\rceil)$-coloring.
+Therefore, we found, for infinitely many values of $g$, a graph with Euler genus $g$ with no $(2,2,\lceil \tfrac{g-30}{28}\rceil)$-coloring.

 By considering the graph $S(K_n,\ell)$, for large $n$ and $\ell$, it is not difficult to see that for any $k$, there is a constant $\epsilon>0$ such that we can construct (for infinitely many values of $g$) graphs of Euler genus $g$ with no $(k,k,\lceil\epsilon\, g\rceil)$-coloring.